 The XCH-62 prototype was in an advanced state of assembly in 1975, being readied for a planned initial flight the next year, when the US Congress cut funding for the program in August.
 The Sikorsky S-80 / CH-53E Super Stallion was felt to give adequate heavy-lift capability for US forces.

 The incomplete XCH-62 prototype was mothballed, to be pulled out of storage in the mid-1980s when the Army, the US National Aeronautics & Space Administration (NASA), and the Defense Advanced Research Projects Agency (DARPA) collaborated on a scheme to finish the XCH-62 for experimental flights.
 However, Congress put their foot down again and it didn't happen.
-It was a bit of a pity that such an impressive machine didn't at least perform trials.
+It was a bit of a pity that such an impressive machine didn't at least perform trials -- though it is very hard to believe that, had it entered production, there would have been many commercial sales.
 The XCH-62 hulk sat idle at Fort Rucker, Alabama, until it was finally scrapped in 2005.

 * In the 1980s, Boeing built an all-composite helicopter, the "Model 360", as a private venture to investigate new rotorcraft technologies.
 The Model 360 resembled the Sea Knight in a general way, but was more the size of the Chinook, and vastly more sophisticated and capable than either the Sea Knight or the Chinook.